 The Chill Seeker Cooling Vest is one of the best cooling jackets for dogs and offers a chemical-free cooling effect by slowly releasing cool water over your pups’ body.
 As it evaporates, it also cools the hot air around your pup and offers sun protection on your pup’s back with its full back coverage.
 Just soak it in water, the colder the better, then wring the water out to keep your pup cooler in the summer.

 If the ground is too hot for our feet, it’s too hot for dog’s paws!
 Hot Pavement Boots offer some great protection from the hot ground through the summer.
 Just like an oven mitt, no intense heat will pass through these rubber sole booties.

 Helpful Hint: Did you know that pavement is on average twice as hot as the air temperature?
 A great way to check the pavement temperature is to place the back of your hand on the pavement for 7 seconds.
 If it is too hot for your hand, it is too hot for their paws!

-Keep in mind that you never want to put too many layers on a dog in the hot months, as this can also make them too hot.
+Keep in mind that in order to keep dogs cool in hot weather, you never want to put too many layers on a dog in the hot months, as this can also make them too hot.
 We recommend using Hot Pavement Boots when necessary.
 If you’re on grass or a surface that doesn’t retain heat, you can take the boots off and allow your dog to walk freely without fear of them burning their paws.

 Protect Their Eyes from the Sun